Central Vermont Solid Waste Management District

 • Styrofoam

-• Milk containers, juice packs, straws, etc.
+• Milk cartons, juice packs, straws, etc.

 Picture